Classic Homemade Pound Cake (Grandma Miller’s Recipe)

 Instructions

-- Bake: Place in cold oven, set temperature to 325°F and bake for 1 hour and 20 minutes, or until a toothpick inserted into the middle comes out clean.
+- Place in cold oven, set temperature to 325°F and bake for 1 hour and 20 minutes, or until a toothpick inserted into the middle comes out clean.
 Cool in the pan for at least 10 minutes before inverting onto a wire rack to cool completely.

 Notes